 I created this bedtime stories list based on our interests, things we’re learning about (36 Picture Books that Teach Life Skills) & classic bedtime stories.

 Here is a list of our favorites BEDTIME STORIES

 (ages 2-7, in alphabetical order):

-Bold and italicized books are best for ages 2-4
+Printable list includes bold and italicized books marked as best reads for ages 2-4

 100+ Best Bedtime Stories (ages 2-7) printable list

 is a fun rhyming book that teaches the importance of patience (instead of losing your temper).